Effective May 11, 2022- Interim Changes to Review Policy

 - Complete lab data as designated on the form

-- A thorough psychosocial evaluation including the patient’s support system, any psychosocial issues, attitude toward and understanding of transplant, and informed consent as well as a chemical use disorder history, if appropriate.
+- Liver programs: A thorough psychosocial evaluation including the patient’s support system, any psychosocial issues, attitude toward and understanding of transplant, and informed consent as well as a chemical use disorder history, if appropriate.

-- Liver programs: if the patient has a BMI >40, the summary will contain a more detailed physical description, including an estimate of the ascites, location of masses and if either hypertension or renal insufficiency is a problem.
+- If the patient has a BMI >40, the summary will contain a more detailed physical description, including an estimate of the ascites, location of masses and if either hypertension or renal insufficiency is a problem.

 When a center submits a clinical summary to the online review system it is considered a pending candidate and can only be viewed by the Consortium and the presenting center.
 After the clinical summary is submitted as a pending candidate the Consortium will process the document, which consists of entering all pertinent information into the Consortium database, remove identifying information, converting the de-identified patient summary from a Word document to a non-modifiable PDF document, and finally, registering the new PDF document onto the review system where it can be viewed by the voting representatives.